Glossary

 Parcel

-A single shippable item less than 75 pounds.
+A single shippable item weighing less than 75 pounds.

 Parent Company Guarantee

-When a customer's parent company guarantees repayment of the customer's loan.
+An agreement in which a customer's parent company guarantees repayment of the customer's financial obligation in the event of default.

 Payee

-The individual or organization to whom a check is made payable.
-Also known as the receiver of payments.
+The individual or organization to whom a payment is made.
+Also referred to as the receiver of payment.

 Payment